J-turn Steering

-The J-turn event (or Fishhook maneuver) simulates the vehicle response to a large steer in one direction, a dwell time to allow the vehicle to react, and a large steer in the opposite direction, with an additional reaction time.
+The J-turn event (or Fishhook maneuver) simulates a vehicle's dynamic response to a sudden, sharp steering input in one direction, followed by a brief pause (dwell time) to let the vehicle to react, and then an equally sharp steering input in the opposite direction.

 The event is used to characterize the stability of vehicles.
 Both steer directions can be run by reversing the sign of the steering inputs.
-The Altair Driver is used to maintain a constant speed and standard outputs for the vehicle and tires are included in the Tire system and the Output Requests system.
+The Altair Driver is used to maintain a constant speed.

 The J-Turn event follows the ISO +7401-2003 - Road Vehicles-Lateral transient response test methods-Open-loop test methods.
 It is also designed to simulate the NHTSA fishhook test as described in DOT publication DOT HS 809 705, “Phase VIII of NHTSA’s Light Vehicle Rollover Research Program-A Demonstration of the Dynamic Tests Developed for NHTSA’s NCAP Rollover Rating System”.